 Electoral and party competition is the primary category of poll releases by research firms.
 These polls represent easy and short questions that can usually garner media attention.

-In fact, the media and research firm polls that are released are fairly similiar.
-The main difference is the slighter higher share of polls on perceptions of life and world for research firm sponsored and the fewer economic polls.
+The media and research firm polls release polls that are fairly similiar in terms of research area.
+The main difference is the slighter higher share of polls on perceptions of life and world for research firms.

-There is a natural symmetry between the news media and research firms because the goal of conducting polls for public release by research agencies and institutes is to get coverage.
-In fact, many media releases may not have involved money changing hands — they are defacto research firm polls.
+There is a natural symmetry between the news media and research firms.
+The goals of research agencies is to get coverage.
+The goals of the media are to write informative stories.
+Polls provide something new.
+The synergy is so strong that many media releases may not have involved money changing hands — they are defacto research firm polls.